 I love East Asian cuisine.
 And considering it’s the most populated region in the world and they have such a rich and vast diversity in their food culture, I’m very glad I love it.
 If you asked me which was my favourite though, that would be a tough one to answer.
 There’s so much that’s amazing and different about their dishes and foods that it’s hard to pick one over the other.
 However if I’m a bit under the weather and I crave something comforting, I know what I want.
 It’s one of two simple choices.
 Thai or Vietnamese.

 This Lemongrass Noodle soup with Cucumber & Chicken was a result of one of those times when I was yearning for some Thai or Vietnamese food, but couldn’t get to a restaurant.
 It has evolved quite a bit since the first time I made it, but I think I love it the best in its current form.
 Which is why I’m going to share it with you all today!
 I love lemongrass and there’s most certainly more than a hint of it in this amazing dish.
+(Check out these delicious and easy lemongrass chicken bowls!)
 It’s also a flavour that is common to both Thai and Vietnamese cuisines, so I’m not entirely sure which category of cuisine I would file this under.
 Maybe I’ll just make a new one and call it “absolutely amazing noodle soup recipes”.
 Because this dish is all that and more.

 There are many words I can use to describe this soup.
 It’s fresh, warming, comforting, light (with a little bit of heat), and packed with incredible flavours.
 Lemongrass by itself has beautiful earthy, citrussy notes, you probably don’t need to add much else to elevate the flavours in this dish.